These buttery pull-apart rolls bake up crispy on the outside, tender on the inside, and, yes, light as a feather through and through.

 LC Light as a Feather… Note

-These buttery pull-apart rolls are, as the title promises, feather light.
+These buttery pull-apart rolls are feather light.
 Paranormally airy, even.
 So much so that they practically levitate on their own, which takes us straight back to that loony levitation game we played at the pajama parties of our childhood.
 “Light as a feather, stiff as a board.
 Light as a feather, stiff as a….”
 Oops.
 Sorry.
-Anyways, we think you’ll have no trouble lifting each of these rolls with just two fingers.
+Anyways, we think you’ll have no trouble lifting each of these pull-apart rolls with just two fingers.
 No chanting or paranormal activity required.

 - 1 tablespoon instant yeast